A Passive Navigation Planning Algorithm for Collision-free Control of Mobile Robots

 The experimental data show that the controller generates smooth trajectories compatible with the robot dynamics, always reaching the desired state when it was not obstructed, as shown in \autoref{fig:experiments} and \autoref{fig:experimentsP}.
 They also confirm that reduced feedback bandwidth does not affect the stability of the controller, enabling to control the system without state estimation on the visual feedback.
 The tuning of the controller also shows that even if the elastic band does not respect the mechanical limits of the physical system, the region of attraction will modulate the behaviour following the planned trajectory to the best of the hardware capabilities.
-The interaction with both objects shows that the robot is capable of autonomously adapting its behaviour to a highly variable environment, diverting from the desired trajectory and recovering with smooth trajectories once obstacles are removed.
+The interaction with both objects shows that the robot is capable of adapting its behaviour to variable environments, diverting from the desired trajectory and recovering with smooth trajectories once obstacles are removed.
 It is worth noting that to guarantee obstacle avoidance requires that the bubble is proportional to the braking distance.

 Comparing the planned trajectories (i.e., $X_d$) with minimum jerk trajectories with the same spatio-temporal characteristics shows that the proposed method generates a smaller maximum momentum (i.e., $M\dot{X}_\text{d-peak}$) and smaller peak in the system power (i.e., $M(\dot{X}_\text{d}\ddot{X}_\text{d})_\text{peak}$), making our trajectories safer and more robust than minimum jerk trajectories.
 For example, the values for the trajectory planned during the first experiment are: $Q_\text{max}=\SI{126.95}{\kilo\gram\meter~\second^{-2}}$ and $P_\text{max}= \SI{30.71}{\joule\per\second}$.
 On the other hand, the value for minimum jerk trajectory would have been: $Q_\text{max}=\SI{132.94}{\kilo\gram\meter~\second^{-2}}$ and $P_\text{max}= \SI{31.78}{\joule\per\second}$.